Important points to note about the SFI-HRB-Wellcome Trust Biomedical Research Partnership:

 - Career Re-entry Fellowships

 Detailed information for each scheme is provided on the Trust's website.

 Applications should be made directly to the Wellcome Trust.
 All applicants are strongly encouraged to contact the Trust for advice in advance of submission.
 The Trust will be responsible for the application assessment process and the final funding decision, liaising with the SFI and HRB at each stage.

-Grant applications made to the Trust for these schemes must be accompanied by a letter of endorsement from SFI and the HRB.
+Grant applications made to the Trust for this scheme must be accompanied by a letter of endorsement from SFI and the HRB.
 The decision to provide a letter of endorsement rests with SFI and the HRB and will be final.

 The Wellcome Trust will manage successful applications for the duration of the award.
 Successful applicants must adhere to the terms and conditions associated with awards from the Wellcome Trust.